 The Company holds a significant portfolio of investment assets to meet obligations to policyholders.
-Investment classes include equities, bonds, properties and cash.
+Investment classes include bonds, private placements, commercial loans and cash.
 Some exposure to concentration risk is an inherent aspect of operating significant portfolios of investment assets.
 However, the Company has limited appetite for the scale or frequency of events anticipated in investment management strategies materially diverging from expectations as a consequence of significant accumulations of exposure to a single event or counterparty.
 Where required, limits are set on the maximum aggregate exposures to investment, banking and reassurance counterparties, sectors and geographies.